matterhorn103/quanstants/README.md

 Both `astropy` (via its modules `constants` and `units`) and `pint` are excellent packages, but both had limitations that inspired the creation of `quanstants`.
 Moreover, while they and various other packages each do some things very well and have some advanced functionality, all met only a subset of my (fairly basic) needs, so `quanstants` aims to take the best of each.

-Most crucially, neither package makes the same opinionated decisions about number handling and rounding as `quanstants`: they do not store numbers as `Decimal` by default, or implement the more traditional rounding mode, or allow rounding to significant figures.
+Most crucially, neither package makes the same opinionated decisions about number handling and rounding as `quanstants`: they do not store numbers as `Decimal` by default, or implement the more traditional rounding behaviour, or allow rounding to significant figures.

-In comparison to `astropy`, the unit and constant selection is far broader than simply those useful for astronomers, and there is no reliance on `numpy`.
+Specifically in comparison to `astropy`, the unit and constant selection is far broader than simply those useful for astronomers, and there is no reliance on `numpy`.

-In comparison to `pint`, quantities are immutable by design -- any function or operation that would change a `Quantity` returns a new `Quantity`, and both units and quantities are hashable. `quanstants` also contains significantly more constant values.
+Specifically in comparison to `pint`, quantities are immutable by design -- any function or operation that would change a `Quantity` returns a new `Quantity`, and both units and quantities are hashable.

-## TODO
+`quanstants` also contains significantly more constant values.

+## What is not (yet) supported?

+The following are aimed for but are not yet implemented:

-* Support for complex numbers
+* Complex numbers
-* Support for logarithmic units
+* Logarithmic units
 * Adjustment of prefixes (either automatically or on request) so that e.g. 2000 kJ becomes 2 MJ
-* Complete (>95%) test coverage
-* Documentation beyond this readme
+* `numpy` `ndarray`s of quantities
+* Use in `polars` dataframes

+## Why Decimal?

+For the general arguments, see the [documentation for `Decimal`](https://docs.python.org/3/library/decimal.html), but to name a few:

+1. It easily allows significance and precision to be preserved.

+2. The lack of exactness of floats, i.e. that `0.1 + 0.1 + 0.1 - 0.3 != 0` and `0.1 + 0.2 != 0.3`.

+3. Decimal numbers are what the user believes them to be.
+An inexperienced user thinks that the float `8.7` is 8.7, because that is what is printed by Python, when in reality it is stored as `8.699999999999999289457264239899814128875732421875`.

+4. The ease of implementation of the desired rounding behaviours.
+Significant figures are a challenge without the numerical type having a concept of significance.

+5. The rounding behaviour is *correct*.
+Even if rounding is configured so that half rounds up, `round(0.35, 1)` will still always give `0.3`, because it is *actually* `0.34999999999999997779553950749686919152736663818359375`, this is just not obvious to the user.

+Meanwhile, the usual arguments *against* the use of `Decimal` are that the precision of `float` is high enough for most applications, and that using binary floats has a performance advantage.

+Using `Quantity` objects in complex or extensive calculations, as opposed to binary floats or even decimal floats, will of course have a not-unsubstantial associated overhead.
+`quanstants` is not intended for this usage; but after all, neither is Python -- in many cases other advantages win out over pure speed and computational efficiency.

+And while from a purely numerical perspective, the error in binary floats is of course technically very small and suffices for calculations, the simple fact that most decimals _cannot_ be represented exactly by a binary float makes life difficult for many applications; for example, the preparation of documents, or for checking more trivial calculations.

+By way of example, the original author was motivated originally by their experiences using Python to prepare data for publication in a scientific manuscript.
+In one situation, quantities in two columns were all measured to a precision of 3 significant figures, but this precision would not be carried through.
+Measured values such as `1.260` would be inserted as "1.26".
+Moreover, a third column containing the difference between the first two columns needed to be rounded to two decimal places to reflect the lower precision -- a trivial sum to do by hand, but time-consuming for thousands of data points, hence the use of Python in the first place.

+Experienced programmers are likely aware of the pitfalls of working with binary mathematics and can identify when binary floating point suffices and when a switch to decimal is necessary for precision.
+For inexperienced programmers, the behaviour of binary floating point is often perplexing.
+One aim of this package is to alleviate this confusion.